 The island is well connected to other Caribbean countries, with InterCaribbean Airways, Caribbean Airlines, and Winair offering nonstop regional flights.

-Secret Bay: Secret Bay in Portsmouth is an award-winning villa-style resort established through the Dominica citizenship by investment program.
+Secret Bay: Secret Bay in Portsmouth is an award-winning villa-style resort established through the Dominica Citizenship by Investment Program.
 As a six-star resort, guests enjoy private plunge pools, an on-call concierge, and private beaches within a rainforest escape.

+Fort Young Hotel and Dive Resort: The Fort Young Hotel and Dive Resort allows guests to embrace the city, reef, and rainforest in one place.
 Located in Dominica’s capital, Roseau, the all-inclusive resort is characterized by boutique-style accommodations on the doorstep of waterfalls, snorkeling spots, hot springs, and rainforest hiking trails.

 Getting around Dominica